 10. Years later, Jones realized that the film had become a cult classic.

 11. While much of Hocus Pocus' cult status is owed to home video and TV airings, Jones also believes audiences are now more receptive to fantasy and horror.

 12. But back to the one line Billy had in the original script.
 It was actually just a single word: "Bitch."

 13. Jones didn't like that, so he changed it, creating one of the film's most memorable moments.

-“That was a conversation that I wanted to have with Kenny Ortega on the night that we shot that scene,” Jones said.
-“And I told him, I’m not comfortable just throwing the B-word out when our audience is going to be kids expecting a Disney happy movie.
+"That was a conversation that I wanted to have with Kenny Ortega on the night that we shot that scene," Jones said.
+"And I told him, I’m not comfortable just throwing the B-word out when our audience is going to be kids expecting a Disney happy movie.
 There’s gotta be a more creative way that’s actually going to sell this movie better than that.
-So the line that I ended up saying was when that I came up with by myself.
+So the line that I ended up saying was one that I came up with by myself.
 Kenny approved it, loved it, and that’s what stayed in the movie.
-And that’s when I cut my mouth open, coughed out the moth and the dust and said, ‘Wench!
+And that’s when I cut my mouth open, coughed out the moth and the dust and said, 'Wench!
 Trollop!
-You buck-toothed, mop-riding, firefly from hell!’”
-In the end, Billy’s big moment — still quoted by Hocus Pocus fans 20 years later — was pure Doug Jones.
+You buck-toothed, mop-riding, firefly from hell!'"
+In the end, Billy's big moment — still quoted by Hocus Pocus fans 20 years later — was pure Doug Jones.